JohnCoene/fbadsinsightsr/README.md

 ## Documentation ##

 Constantly being updated and improved.
-Currently the manual and examples are available in its own repository (access NOT restricted) [here](https://bitbucket.org/JohnCheetah/fbadsinsightsrdocs/src)
+Currently the manual and examples are available in own repository (access NOT restricted) [here](https://bitbucket.org/JohnCheetah/fbadsinsightsrdocs/src).

 ## Install ##